Journal of Investigative and Clinical Dentistry

 © Wiley Publishing Asia Pty Ltd

-Edited By: Professor Lakshman Samaranayake, University of Hong Kong, Editor-in-Chief
+Edited By: Professor Lakshman Samaranayake, University of Queensland, Editor-in-Chief

 Online ISSN: 2041-1626

 Journal of Investigative and Clinical Dentistry (JICD) aims to publish quality, peer reviewed original research and topical reviews on all aspects of investigative and clinical dentistry and craniofacial research, including molecular studies related to oral health and disease.
 Although international in outlook, the Editors especially encourage papers from the Asia Pacific.
 The journal also aims to provide clinicians, scientists and students of dentistry with a knowledge transfer platform for rapid publication of reports through an international journal, which will be available free online until 2012.

 Its scope, therefore, is broad, inclusive and international, but with a particular focus on Asia Pacific.
 The journal accepts the following types of manuscripts: laboratory investigations, clinical investigations, full reviews and mini reviews.
 The Editors welcome manuscripts in the following key thematic areas in oral and maxillofacial sciences:

 • Oral and Maxillofacial Surgery